healeycodes/dm-multiplayer/README.md

 <br>

-A game prototype for a 2D arena shooter.
+A game prototype for a multiplayer 2D arena shooter.
 About 4-5 hours of work.

 <img src="https://github.com/healeycodes/dm-multiplayer/blob/main/gameplay.gif" alt="dm-multiplayer gameplay – two players chasing and shooting each other.">